SMS Marketing Blog | Subtext

 • Sponsorship deals

 The right partners can even contribute to your credibility.
-Suppose a popular radio station plays your music as they give away a pair of tickets or a music industry content creator hosts an exclusive meet-and-greet or afterparty linked to your show.
-In that case, it gives your tour a major status upgrade.
+When a popular radio station plays your music with a ticket giveaway or a respected creator hosts an exclusive meet-and-greet, it gives your tour a major status upgrade.

-Partnerships like these are an excellent source of exposure, but stick to networks most likely to drive tour sales or improve the fan experience.
-Choose wisely by seeking collaborators that align with your fanbase.
+Rather than just chasing big names, choose partnerships most likely to drive tour sales or improve the fan experience.
+Any collaborators should genuinely align with your fanbase.

 4. Promote with Content from Your Past Shows

 Your previous concerts are a treasure trove of promotional material that can help build excitement for your upcoming tour.
+Every successful show becomes a concert promotion example for your next tour.
 Leverage high-quality photos, video clips, and fan testimonials from past shows to showcase what fans can look forward to from your live performance.

 Additionally, consider creating a highlight reel or behind-the-scenes video to give fans an intimate glimpse into your touring life, further fueling their desire to experience it in person.